stevencombs/retrocombs.github.io/_posts/2014-09-20-campus-president.md

 More exciting is that I will not only serve the city of Columbus, but I also have responsibility for the communities of Scottsburg, North Vernon, Seymour, Greensburg and Nashville.
 In my interim role, I began to learn much about each of these unique communities.
 Each comes with differing cultures, challenges and opportunities and it is these unique community qualities that excite me.
 Since becoming a dean at our Lafayette campus four years ago, I have enjoyed bringing teams together and to work with community leaders to expand educational opportunities.
 I am pleased and humbled that the college has selected me to continue this work.

-Now it is time for the shameless self promotion.
+Now it's time for the shameless self promotion.
 Below are the articles that appear in newspapers or are online.
 As I discover additional content, I will add them below.
 I am sure the majority of you will not be interested in these and this will simply serve as my “scrapbook.”

 # The Republic (Columbus, Indiana) - September 20, 2014